 It’s not going to be easy, but you can do it.
 I’ll be fighting for you.

-Let’s work together.
-I teach regularly Thursday evenings at 530 in Edmonds and periodically on retreats and trainings.
+Let’s work together someday!
+I’m currently on a sabbatical through mid-2022.
 Or check out my Instagram @jen.at.twist.yoga and DM me!

-* Before viewing this CV – I no longer follow GuruJagat or any senior teacher in KRI/3HO until they address the abuse that permeates their organization AND offer meaningful reparations to the long list of victims hurt by YogiBhajan, the teachings and community of Kundlaini Yoga.
-I participate in the breath work, movement and mantra techniques present in Kundalini yoga because they’ve helped me begin to resolve my trauma and subconscious garbage; however as a white person with privilege, I will not appropriate sacred Sikh practices of wearing turbans and adopting spiritual names that are historically handed down to Sikh individuals at birth.
-I will never again refer to 3HO or YogiBhajan because he was a dangerous and manipulative predator who was enabled by his followers – some still living and teaching today.
+* Before viewing this CV – I no longer follow GuruJagat or any teacher in KRI/3HO because they’ve failed to address the abuse that permeates their organization nor have offered meaningful reparations to the long list of victims hurt by YogiBhajan, the teachings and community of Kundlaini Yoga.
+I do, however, participate in the breath work, movement and mantra techniques similar to the practices that found their way to Kundalini yoga because they’ve helped me begin to resolve my trauma and subconscious garbage.
+However, I will never again refer to, quote or teach material from 3HO or YogiBhajan because he was a dangerous and manipulative predator who was enabled by his followers – some still living and teaching, unaccountable, today.
+As a white, privileged Westerner, I will not appropriate Sikh practices of wearing turbans and adopting spiritual names that are historically handed down to Sikh individuals at birth.

 Jen Mitchell, M.Ed, ERYT 500, KRI: Curriculum Vitae (CV)